n-kyu/study-case-logic-programming/README.md

-# programming-logic-tests
+# Programming Logic Tests

-programming logic tests
+This section is dedicated to writing programming logic tests from different websites and books